Uauy-Lab/bioruby-polyploid-tools/README.md

 * [exonerate](http://www.ebi.ac.uk/~guy/exonerate/)
 * [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE%3DBlastDocs&DOC_TYPE%3DDownload)

-The code was originally developed on ruby 2.1.0, but it should work on 1.9.3 and above.
+The code was originally developed on ruby 2.1, 2.3 and 2.5.
+It may work on older version.
 However, it is only actively tested in currently supported ruby versions:

   * 2.1.10
   * 2.2.5
   * 2.3.5
   * 2.4.2
+  * 2.5.0

 # PolyMarker